Adaptive design of experiments

 TBD.

-Botorch is the pytorch-based Bayesian optimization toolbox used by Ax which is an experiment designer.
+Botorch is the pytorch-based Bayesian optimization toolbox used by Ax which is an experiment designer, wrapping it up in a nice API.

 Ax has been successfully applied to a variety of product, infrastructure, ML, and research applications at Facebook.